What Is a Descriptive Essay? Answers, Writing Tips, and 100 Examples of Topics

 - Describe the neighboring house in detail.

-The structure of such essay depends on the topic.
+The structure of descriptive essays depends on topics.
 There is no need to follow strict chronology if you write about a person/object, but you should mind the order of events in the essay describing a place.
-Do not waste time on in-depth research or search for many sources - focus on writing about your feelings.
+You may not waste time on in-depth research or search for many sources – focus on writing about your feelings.

-Work on the senses.
-To succeed, it is important to create 5 titled columns on a separate worksheet to list five human senses.
+- Work on the senses.
 Any good descriptive essay must cover each of the five senses, taste, sight, touch, smell and sound, to make the reader(s) feel the full spectrum of emotions associated with the chosen topic.
-It is obvious that some topics are better associated with certain feelings than others; focus on these feelings when describing the issue in detail.

-Descriptive writing is not a piece of cake, but some expert recommendations help students to overcome different obstacles in their academic life:
+Descriptive writing is not a piece of cake, but some expert recommendations help students to cope with writing this academic text:

 "Most of my students wondered how to write a descriptive essay about a person, place, or object.
-The best topic is one that writer has a deep connection with.
+The best descriptive essay topics are that the writer has a deep connection with.
 No matter whether you have a list of wonderful topics or the one your teacher expects to see: brainstorming is the key!
 I recommend this technique to every student.
-Once you master brainstorming, it would be easier for you to work in a team within any environment.
-I like original ideas such as Things to Do in Your City, The Funniest Memory, A Perfect Day with a Favorite Rock Star, Detailed Description of the Self-Invented Food, and more."
+Once you master brainstorming, it would be easier for you to work in a team within any environment."

 Lisa Head, Literature Professor at University College London (UCL)

 - Pre-writing stage.
 Do you have a clear image of the object you’re going to describe?
-Look at all sources you have on hands to define whether they provide all important information on the topic of your choice.
-Mind that having an experience in the discussed field would be a plus.
+Look at all sources you have on hand to define whether they provide all important information on descriptive essay topics.
 Focus on your own senses, taste, smell, and other feelings while recalling your example, and then create an action plan for further writing.

 - How to start a descriptive essay?
 Start writing with a powerful, eye-catching hook to grab the reader's attention: simile, metaphor, literary quote, famous people quotations, poetry lines, interesting facts, jokes, etc.

-- Create a draft of your expository essay.
+- Create a draft of your descriptive essay.
 You may put all words that come to your mind; you'll have a chance to make your ideas shorter later.
 It's not enough to tell - show the image of the object with the help of words only.
 The way you create a mental image for the reader defines your ability to make up a good descriptive essay.
-It is the quality of a skilled narrator as well.

 - Adding details to your essay with the help of enriched English vocabulary and online dictionaries.
-Use your English language vocabulary to add all missing feelings like hearing to the descriptive essay last Play with adjectives and adverbs.
-Mind your language when writing a descriptive paper - it must be lyrical to deliver all your feelings in full.
+Mind your language when writing a descriptive essay – it must be lyrical to deliver all your feelings in full.
 Involve many different adjectives.

-- Edit the descriptive essay.
+- Edit your descriptive essay.
 Try to avoid any grammar, spelling, or punctuation mistakes to show how great your knowledge of the language is.

 - Are there enough details to make it possible for your readers to obtain a full and vivid perception?